eggrobin/Enmerkar/README.md

 different character, recognized by Unicode as punctuation, and thus it breaks words for the purposes of text processing).
 It may be entered as `/v`.

 Examples below.
-Note that thanks to the word separation, if you double-click on the cuneiform text in Chrome, a single word will be selected, instead of the whole text; in the case of the Sumerian text, a search engine will then readily find those words in ePSD2.
+Note that thanks to the word separation, if you double-click on the cuneiform text in Chrome, a single word will be selected, instead of the whole text; in the case of the Sumerian text, a search engine will then readily find the uninflected words in ePSD2.

 | Key sequences | Output |
 |---|---|